-To restore the factory default configuration settings without knowing the administration password or IP address, you must use the Default Reset button on the rear panel of the router.
+To restore the factory default configuration settings without knowing the administration password or IP address, you must press the Wireless On/Off button and the WPS Dome on top of the router simultaneously.

-1. Press and hold the Reset button until the Power LED blinks red (about 6 seconds).

-2. Release the Default Reset button and wait for the router to reboot.
+- 1. Press and hold the Wireless On/Off and WPS buttons until the Power LED blinks red (about 6 seconds). - 2.
+Release the Wireless On/Off and WPS buttons and wait for the router to reboot.
 The Power LED will blink red three times and then will turn green when the default configuration settings have been restored.